Livable Communities Grants

 Cleans up contaminated sites for redevelopment that creates jobs and/or produces affordable housing.

-Supports development and redevelopment that links housing, jobs, and services and demonstrates efficient and cost-effective land and infrastructure use.
+Supports development and redevelopment that links housing, jobs, and services and demonstrates efficient and cost-effective use of land and infrastructure.

 Produces and preserves affordable housing choices for low to moderate incomes.